 The fact of the matter is every medical professional in that room had the obligation to divert the conversation when it turned inappropriate.
 Patients who are under anesthesia are particularly vulnerable.
 Regardless of whether doctors are frustrated with their patients, they still have a responsibility to treat them with respect and dignity.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot LLP is a personal injury law firm that helps victims of medical malpractice in Washington, Virginia and Maryland.
+Koonz, McKenney, Johnson & DePaolis LLP is a personal injury law firm that helps victims of medical malpractice in Virginia.
+Contact us today for a free consultation!